Bemidji State University

 figure to formulate a conjecture, make informal arguments and finally prove

 an interior angle measurement theorem.
-Assignment: 12 |
+Assignment: 12 | Assessment: -Students will solve a puzzle

 involving unknown central, interior, inscribed, and exterior angles and their